 - Auto-sizing pan detection that senses your pan’s size and only sends heat to it.

-- Compatible with most stainless steel and cast iron cookware.
+- Compatible with most ferrous metal cookware.

-- Built-in kitchen timer.
+- Has a built-in kitchen timer.

-Empava 36-Inch Electric Induction Cooktop with 5 Power Boost Burners – Most Modern Model
+Empava 36-Inch Electric Induction Cooktop With 5 Power Boost Burners – Most Modern Model

 Are you interested in an induction cooktop that has a contemporary look coupled with the most efficient features?
 If so, you’re in luck.

-Another contender for the best 36-inch induction cooktop is the Empava 36-Inch Electric Induction Cooktop.
-This sleek model is best suited for cooking enthusiasts who want a cooktop with a bold and sleek design that has a compact size for your kitchen countertop.
+Another contender for the best 36 inch induction cooktop is the Empava 36-Inch Electric Induction Cooktop.
+This sleek induction model is best suited for cooking enthusiasts who want an induction cooktop with a bold and sleek design as well as a compact size for your kitchen countertop.